microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/00_Prereqs.md

   - The OpenShift CLI (oc.exe)
   - Azure Data Studio (Minimum version is 1.5.2).
 Install from https://docs.microsoft.com/en-us/sql/azure-data-studio/download
   - SQL Command Line Tools (sqlcmd).
 Check the **For Further Study** section for links to install these tools.
-  - git client (only needed if you do not have the latest version of the workshop provided to you by the instructor)
+  - **git** client (only needed if you do not have the latest version of the workshop provided to you by the instructor)
   - In addition, the client computer must be able to connect to the Internet to download a sample file or your instructor must provide it for you (WideWorldImporters-Full.bak)

 The workshop currently supports a single node OpenShift cluster but can be run on a multiple cluster environment.
-Each user will need ~8Gb of RAM to run the containers in the workshop.
+For cluster administrators building a cluster for this workshop, each user will need ~8Gb of RAM to run the containers in the workshop.

 **Note**: *If you are attending this course in-person, the instructor may provide you with a client environment and full access to an OpenShift cluster including login credentials.*